LibraryCarpentry/librarycarpentry.github.io/_posts/2018/05/2018-05-16-lc-sprint-report.md

 There were 3,138 views of those repositories during the sprint, with 341 unique visitors.
 More than 150 pull requests and issues were raised against the lessons, with the `git` and `sql` lessons getting some much-needed attention.
+Thanks to [François Michonneau](https://twitter.com/fmic_) for his help in wrangling these numbers.

 Broken down by the individual lessons, these numbers were: